ratwolfzero/hopalong_python/README.md

 - Direct mapping of the sequentially generated floating point values ​​in continuous space to a discrete image while tracking the number of pixel hits to display the density map (second pass)

-Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure
+Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure.
 Appropriate image processing and representation of the attractor is achieved by applying methods from the Matplotlib library

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)